supposedly/nutshell/README.md

 0, 1, 1, 1, 1, 2, 2, 2, 2, 9
 any.0, any.1, any.2, any.3, any.4, any.5, any.6, any.7, any.8, 0
 ```
+If the "unspecified" terms cannot be distributed perfectly into the table's neighborhood, precedence will be given to those
+that appear earlier; `2, 1, 0` under Moore, for instance, will expand into `2,2,2,1,1,1,0,0`, but `0, 1, 2` will expand into
+`0,0,0,1,1,1,2,2`.

 ### Variables
 All variable names are unbound, always, because needing to define eight separate "any state" vars is ridiculous.